Pope Pius XII: Potential miracle

-Reports from 2014 indicate a potential miracle from the United States attributed to the intercession of the late pope that was reported to the postulation.
-The miracle pertains to a male plagued with severe influenza and pneumonia that could have proven to be fatal; the individual was said to have been healed in full after a novena to Pius XII.
+Reports from 2014 posit a potential miracle in the United States attributed to the intercession of the late pope that was reported to the postulation.
+The miracle pertains to a male plagued with severe influenza and pneumonia that could have proven to be fatal; the individual was said to have been healed in full after a novena to Pius.

 Views, interpretations and scholarship

 Contemporary

-During the war, Time credited Pius XII and the Catholic Church for "fighting totalitarianism more knowingly, devoutly and authoritatively, and for a longer time, than any other organised power".
+During the war, Time credited Pius and the Catholic Church for "fighting totalitarianism more knowingly, devoutly and authoritatively, and for a longer time, than any other organised power".
 During the war he was also praised editorially by The New York Times for opposing Nazi antisemitism and aggression.
-According to Paul O'Shea, "The Nazis demonised the Pope as the agent of international Jewry; the Americans and British were continually frustrated because he would not condemn Nazi aggression; and the Russians accused him of being an agent of Fascism and the Nazis."
+Historian Susan Zuccotti, on the other hand, has written that The New York Times was not only badly informed, but was extremely anxious during the war to avoid any appearance of being anti-Catholic.
+Its editors as well as those of many Jewish publications seem to have hoped that by flattering and thanking the pope, they could persuade him to do more to help the Jews.According to Paul O'Shea, "The Nazis demonised the Pope as the agent of international Jewry; the Americans and British were continually frustrated because he would not condemn Nazi aggression; and the Russians accused him of being an agent of Fascism and the Nazis."

-On 21 September 1945, the general secretary of the World Jewish Congress, Aryeh Leon Kubowitzki, presented an amount of money to the Pope, "in recognition of the work of the Holy See in rescuing Jews from Fascist and Nazi persecutions."
-After the war, in the autumn of 1945, Harry Greenstein from Baltimore, a close friend of Chief Rabbi Herzog of Jerusalem, told Pius XII how grateful Jews were for all he had done for them.
-"My only regret", the Pope replied, "is not to have been able to save a greater number of Jews".
+On 21 September 1945, the general secretary of the World Jewish Congress, Aryeh Leon Kubowitzki, presented an amount of money to Pius "in recognition of the work of the Holy See in rescuing Jews from Fascist and Nazi persecutions."
+After the war, in the autumn of 1945, Harry Greenstein from Baltimore, a close friend of Chief Rabbi Herzog of Jerusalem, told Pius how grateful Jews were for all he had done for them.
+"My only regret", Pius replied, "is not to have been able to save a greater number of Jews".